pkuzhf/pkuzhf.github.io/index.md

 # Bio

-Haifeng Zhang is a research fellow at University College London working with Prof. Jun Wang on research ereas including reinforcement learning, game AI, game theory and computational advertising.
-Haifeng Zhang received his PhD supervised by Prof. Wenxin Li from Peking University in 2018.
-Before that, he received his B.S degree in computer science and his second bachelor degree in ecnomics from Peking University in 2012.
+Haifeng Zhang is a visiting scientist at Center on Frontiers of Computing Studies (CFCS), Peking University.
+His research areas include reinforcement learning, game AI, game theory and computational advertising.
+Before visiting CFCS, he was a research fellow at University College London working with Prof. Jun Wang.
+He received his PhD from Peking University in 2018, supervised by Prof. Wenxin Li, and his bachelor's degrees in computer science and economics from Peking University in 2012.

 # Publications
   - **Haifeng Zhang**, Weizhe Chen, Zeren Huang, Minne Li, Yaodong Yang, Weinan Zhang, Jun Wang.
 "Bi-level Actor-Critic for Multi-agent Coordination." [[AAAI 2020]]